 Randin accompanied Frontenac on his 1673 mission of peace and trade to the Iroquois at the mouth of the Cataracoui (where Kingston, Ontario, now stands), when a French post was established to divert furs from the Dutch and English.
 Randin designed the fort and directed its construction.
 The work proceeded with such zeal that the journal of the expedition (NYCD, IX, 104; original in Paris) reports that the officers had difficulty in stopping the men for sleep.
-Arriving 12 July, they began clearing the next day and, to the amazement of the assembled Indians, Fort Cataracoui (or Frontenac) was completed by the 19th and palisaded on the 20th.
-Three years later the fort was dismantled and rebuilt of stone.
+Arriving on 12 July, they began clearing the next day and, to the amazement of the assembled First Nations, Fort Cataracoui (or Frontenac) was completed by the 19th and palisaded on the 20th.
+Three years later the fort was dismantled and rebuilt in stone.

-A coloured ms map survives (in John Carter Brown Library, Providence, R.I.), generally attributed to Randin: Carte de L’Amerique Septentrionale Depuis l’embouchûre de la Riviere St. Laurens jusques au Sein Mexique, which depicts the full extent of the French empire in North America.
+A coloured MS map survives (in John Carter Brown Library, Providence, R.I.), generally attributed to Randin: Carte de L’Amerique Septentrionale Depuis l’embouchûre de la Riviere St. Laurens jusques au Sein Mexique, which depicts the full extent of the French empire in North America.
 It is a testimony to its author’s skill in draftsmanship.
-Though undated (and unsigned) it was evidently made after the “Jolliet” map of 1674, but possibly not later than 1676 since it bears no details of Randin’s Lake Superior journey.
+Though undated (and unsigned), it was evidently made after the “Jolliet” map of 1674, but possibly not later than 1676 since it bears no details of Randin’s Lake Superior journey.

 Private information from the John Carter Brown Library, Providence, R.I.
 NYCD (O’Callaghan and Fernow), IX, 104, for tr. of the “Paris” document.
-Le Jeune, Dictionnaire.
-II, 500–1.
+Le Jeune, Dictionnaire, II, 500–1.
 Sara J. Tucker, Indian villages of the Illinois country (Springfield, Ill., 1942), 3, and pl. vi.

 Revisions based on: